How Do You Handle a Final Walk-Through with a Client? Do You Use a Checklist?

 - Foundation or roof issues

 - Emotional tragedies–these include hauntings, murders,suicides, and more.
 Keep in mind that not all states in the union require sellers to disclose this information to new owners, but you still have the right to know so do not be afraid to ask questions.

 - Check the age of water heaters, furnaces, and HVAC systems–some sellers may hide this information from buyers.

-While this checklist is designed to give you as much information as possible on your new purchase, feel free to adapt it to your personal needs and don’t be afraid to talk to you new neighbors about the home you’re going to be buying.
+While this checklist is designed to give you as much information as possible on your new purchase, feel free to adapt it to your personal needs and don’t be afraid to talk to you new neighbours about the home you’re going to be buying.
 Good Luck!